robstave/ArduinoComponentSketches/ACS-85 ATTiny85 sketches/ACS-85-0101/README.md

 There are 3 options.

-## PWM
+## Output

-Technically, this is PWM.
-You will need to filter the output
+Although it is DDS looking, its just a squarewave and not really PWM.
+There is no "decay" or anything like that.

 ## Pinout